ArvinArpanahi/Downstream-Detergent-Project/location-strategy.md

 # Location Strategy

-The success of this project is highly dependent on strategic location selection.
+The success and profitability of this project are highly dependent on strategic location selection.

 The ideal location must meet two key criteria: